 Each non-employee director is awarded an annual retainer following the annual meeting of stockholders.
-In 2017, this annual retainer totaled \$225,000 and was composed of \$90,000 in cash and \$135,000 in director deferred stock units, which each represent the right to receive one share of our common stock upon the director's departure from the Board (Director DSUs).
-Our independent Chairman is not an executive of the Company, but he plays an active leadership role in the Board's oversight of management and, as a result, receives an additional annual retainer at the same time, which in 2017 totaled \$275,000 and was composed of \$110,000 in cash and \$165,000 in Director DSUs.
+In 2018, this annual retainer totaled \$225,000 and was composed of \$90,000 in cash and \$135,000 in director deferred stock units, which each represent the right to receive one share of our common stock upon the director's departure from the Board (Director DSUs).
+Director DSUs granted as part of the annual retainer are prorated for directors who join the Board after the annual meeting of stockholders.
+In addition, when first elected or appointed to the Board, a new director is granted a one-time award of Director DSUs in the amount of \$100,000, which vests quarterly over one year.

+Our independent Chairman is not an executive of the Company, but he plays an active leadership role in the Board's oversight of management.
+As a result, after the annual meeting, he receives an additional annual retainer, which in 2018 totaled \$275,000 and was composed of \$110,000 in cash and \$165,000 in Director DSUs.

 An additional annual retainer is paid after the annual meeting to each non-employee director who serves as chair of a standing committee of the Board.
-In 2017, an annual cash retainer of \$60,000 was paid to the chair of the AC and the chair of the RC, and an annual cash retainer of \$50,000 was paid to the chair of the CNGC and the chair of the DTC.
-Further, each non-employee director receives at the same time a separate annual retainer for each standing committee on which the director serves, including as chair, which in 2017 was \$20,000 for each committee.
-A meeting fee of \$2,000 is payable to each non-employee director for each Board or applicable committee meeting in excess of eight per year, and in 2017, each member of the AC received an additional cash payment of \$8,000 as a result.
+In 2018, an annual cash retainer of \$60,000 was paid to the chair of the AC and the chair of the RC, and an annual cash retainer of \$50,000 was paid to the chair of the CNGC and the chair of the DTC.
+Further, each non-employee director receives at the same time a separate annual retainer for each standing committee on which the director serves, including as chair, which in 2018 was \$20,000 for each committee.
+In 2018, a meeting fee of \$2,000 was payable to each non-employee director for each Board or applicable committee meeting in excess of eight per year.
+Each member of the AC, other than Mr. Blakely and Ms. Clark, received an additional cash payment of \$6,000 for excess meetings of the AC in 2018.
+Ms. Clark received an additional cash payment of \$4,000 for excess meetings of the AC in 2018.

-Consistent with the Governance Guidelines, non-employee directors are reimbursed for reasonable out-of-pocket expenses related to their service on the Board.
+Consistent with the Governance Guidelines, non-employee directors are reimbursed for reasonable out-ofpocket expenses related to their service on the Board.
 Furthermore, under our Certificate of Incorporation, directors are limited in their liability and indemnified to the fullest extent permitted by Delaware law for their service in that capacity.